 Today we will discuss about the best mixing console for recording studio.
 The audio mix is essential for multi-track recordings in the final stereo sound.
 A mixing console from a group of tracks by adjusting individual tracks and combining their volume, parity, and compression.

 The mixing console is an unavoidable part of live music and recording.
-The selection of the best mixing console for the recording studio is always confusing.
-Here I discuss the best mixing consoles or mixing board for recording.
+The selection of the best mixing console for recording studio is always confusing.
+Here I discuss the best mixing consoles or mixing boards for recording studios.

 Best Analog And Digital Audio Mixers For Recording Studio

 - BEHRINGER,32 40 –Input 25 Bus digital Mixing desk console

 - Tascam DP-24SD 24-Track Digital Portastudio Multi-Track Audio Recorder

 - G-Mark professional Audio Mixer with 16 Channel

 - BehringerXenyx X 1222 USB 16 input mixer

 - Pyle Professional Audio Mixer Sound Board Console Desk System Interface 8 Channel DJ and studio console mixer

 - Mackie ProFXv2, 8 A-B Box, 8-channel (PROFX8V2)